caltechlibrary/test-vm/README.md

 # Vireo test vm

 This is a Vagrant repo for bring up a test instance of Vireo ETD software.
+It includes the option of installing [E-Prints](http://eprints.org) to test and identify integration issues.

 ## Requirements under Ubuntu 16.04 LTS